nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2026.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Saltblood, Francesca De Tores

+★★★☆☆

+The story is inspired by the real-life story of Mary Read, one of the most fascinating figures of the Golden Age of Piracy.
+Born in a rented room outside Plymouth in 1685, on the very day her half-brother died, her mother made a decision: Mary would become Mark, so that her mother could continue to collect the inheritance intended for the boy.
+This ‘secret’ identity continued throughout her life as a servant, then in the navy and the cavalry — always as a woman posing as a man — until she became a pirate.
+The novel weaves together high-seas adventure, fluid gender identity, survival, love and transformation.
+Entertaining.

 ### Portnoy's complaint, Philip Roth

 _(Portnoy, Adelphi)_